markgeejw/spiroflow/pi/README.md

 # Spiroflow Main Code
 This is the code that runs off the pi zero.
-It uses an MQTT client in a pubsub architecture for sending message and uses the I2C interface for reading values off the sensors (and ADC).
+It uses a MQTT client in a pubsub architecture for sending and receiving data to and from the cloud with SSL encryption.
+I2C interface is used for reading values off the sensors (and ADC).

 ## Components Used
 - Pi Zero W